gdelataillade/alarm/README.md

 - Optional vibrations when alarm rings
 - [Notification actions](https://pub.dev/packages/flutter_local_notifications#notification-actions): stop and snooze
 - Progressive alarm volume option
-- Loop the alarm sound
+- Callback when alarm stops ringing

 Thank you for considering contributing to this package.
 Your help is greatly appreciated!